-The Group incurred a loss before the effect of taxation amounting to EUR247,225 (2013: EUR577,308).
+The Group incurred a profit before the effect of taxation amounting to EUR 55,815 (2014 loss: EUR247,225).
 Further information about the results of the Group is provided in the statement of comprehensive income on page 14.

-The Company incurred a loss before the effect of taxation of EUR81,193 (2013: EUR34,824).
+The Company incurred a loss before the effect of taxation of EUR71,087 (2014: EUR81,193).
 Further information about the results of the Company is provided in the statement of comprehensive income on page 19.